 The full audit report can be downloaded from the Scottish Government's website using this link: Audit Report

 The requirements for buildings with air conditioning units with an effective rated output of more than 250kW was introduced on 4 Jan 2009.
 This was extended to include all other systems with an effective rated output of more than 12kW from 4 Jan 2011, with first inspections to be completed by 4 Jan 2013.

 BRE is in contact with BSD to establish what impact these requirements may have for ACD Scheme members.
-You can review the BSD guidance on the Inspection of Air Conditioning Systems in Existing Buildings using the web link below.
+Click here to review the BSD guidance on the Inspection of Air Conditioning Systems in Existing Buildings.

 The updated Scottish Building Regulations became active on 1st October.
 All Certification submitted from this date must comply with the 2010 regulations.